-- treating all students/pupils with respect; - setting a good example by conducting ourselves appropriately; - involving students/pupils in decisions that affect them; - encouraging positive, respectful and safe behaviour among students/pupils

-- being a good listener; - being alert to changes in students/pupils' behaviour and to signs of abuse, neglect and exploitation; - recognising that challenging behaviour may be an indicator of abuse; - reading and understanding the schools' child protection policy, staff behaviour policy and guidance documents on wider safeguarding issues, for example bullying, behaviour, physical contact, sexual exploitation, extremism, e-safety and information-sharing; - asking the pupil's permission before initiating physical contact, such as assisting with dressing, physical support during PE or administering first aid; - maintaining appropriate standards of conversation and interaction with and between; students/pupils and avoiding the use of sexualised or derogatory language; - being aware that the personal and family circumstances and lifestyles of some students/pupils lead to an increased risk of abuse; - applying the use of reasonable force only as a last resort and in compliance with school, national and NSSP procedures; - referring all concerns about a pupil's safety and welfare to the DSL, or, if necessary directly to police or children's social care.
-All concerns should be recorded in writing and subsequently logged in CPOMS; - following the schools' rules with regard to relationships with students/pupils and communication with students/pupils, including on social media.
+- treating all students/pupils with respect; - setting a good example by conducting ourselves appropriately; - involving students/pupils in decisions that affect them; - encouraging positive, respectful and safe behaviour among students/pupils - being a good listener; - being alert to changes in students/pupils' behaviour and to signs of abuse, neglect and exploitation; - recognising that challenging behaviour may be an indicator of abuse; - reading and understanding the schools' child protection policy, staff behaviour policy and guidance documents on wider safeguarding issues, for example bullying, behaviour, physical contact, sexual exploitation, child criminal exploitation (CCE), extremism, e-safety, sharing of nudes or semi-nudes and information-sharing; - asking the pupil's permission before initiating physical contact, such as assisting with dressing, physical support during PE or administering first aid; - maintaining appropriate standards of conversation and interaction with and between; students/pupils and avoiding the use of sexualised or derogatory language; - being aware that the personal and family circumstances and lifestyles of some students/pupils lead to an increased risk of abuse; - applying the use of reasonable force only as a last resort and in compliance with school, national and NCASP procedures; - referring all concerns about a pupil's/student's safety and welfare to the DSL, or, if necessary directly to police or children's social care.
+All concerns should be recorded in writing and subsequently logged in Safeguard My School; - following the schools' rules with regard to relationships with students/pupils and communication with students/pupils, including on social media.

-4.2 Staff/pupil relationships
+4.1 Staff/pupil relationships